The McCormick martingale optimal transport

 \subsection{Non-convexity}

 When the joint distributions and, consequently, conditional kernels $\mu(dx_{t+1}|x_{1:t})$ are provided, the causality condition \eqref{eq:causal1} (or \eqref{eq:causal2}) imposes a linear constraint on $\pi$; see \citet[Proposition 2.4 (3)]{backhoff2017causal}.
 However, this is no longer applicable when the conditional kernels are not predetermined.
 The corresponding equivalent condition is outlined in Proposition \ref{prop:equi}.
-The proof follows a rationale similar to that of \citet[Proposition 2.4 (3)]{backhoff2017causal}, and we include it for the sake of completeness in this paper. \begin{proposition} $\pi \in \Pi(\bar{\mu}, \bar{\nu})$ is causal if and only if
+The proof follows a rationale similar to that of \citet[Proposition 2.4 (3)]{backhoff2017causal}, and we include it in the Appendix for the sake of completeness. \begin{proposition} $\pi \in \Pi(\bar{\mu}, \bar{\nu})$ is causal if and only if

 for all $1 \leq t \leq N$, $h_t \in C_b(\cY_{1:t})$, and $g_t \in C_b (\cX_{1:N})$. \end{proposition}